makerspace/makeradmin/.github/CONTRIBUTING.md

 This can be done with the command `make format`.
 Python code if formatted with `ruff` and web-code is formatted with `prettier`.

 It is recommended to set up the pre-commit hooks to check the formatting before pushing to Github.
-They can be installed by running `make init-pip`.
+They can be installed by running `make init-pre-commit`.

-Formatting is otherwise checked automatically when opening a pull request.
+Formatting is also checked automatically when opening a pull request.

 ### IDE settings